hashicorp/consul/website/source/docs/agent/watches.html.markdown

 page_title: "Watches"
 sidebar_current: "docs-agent-watches"
 description: |-
-  Watches are a way of specifying a view of data (list of nodes, KV pairs, health checks, etc) which is monitored for any updates.
+  Watches are a way of specifying a view of data (e.g. list of nodes, KV pairs, health checks) which is monitored for updates.
 When an update is detected, an external handler is invoked.
 A handler can be any executable.
 As an example, you could watch the status of health checks and notify an external system when a check is critical.
 ---

 # Watches

-Watches are a way of specifying a view of data (list of nodes, KV pairs, health checks, etc) which is monitored for any updates.
+Watches are a way of specifying a view of data (e.g. list of nodes, KV pairs, health checks) which is monitored for updates.
 When an update is detected, an external handler is invoked.
 A handler can be any executable.
 As an example, you could watch the status of health checks and notify an external system when a check is critical.

 Watches are implemented using blocking queries in the [HTTP API](/docs/agent/http.html).
-Agents automatically make the proper API calls to watch for changes, and inform a handler when the data view has updated.
+Agents automatically make the proper API calls to watch for changes and inform a handler when the data view has updated.

 Watches can be configured as part of the [agent's configuration](/docs/agent/options.html),